English Eccentrics and Eccentricities

 English Eccentrics and Eccentricities was written by John Timbs and published first in two volumes by Richard Bentley in New Burlington Street, London, in 1866.

-It is a source of biographical incident on unusual people of the late 18th and early 19th century, from celebrities to recluses, religious notables to country astrologers, pop authors to tragedians.
+It is a source of biographical incident on unusual people of the late 18th and early 19th centuries, from celebrities to recluses, religious notables to country astrologers, pop authors to tragedians.
 Historian James Gregory describes English Eccentrics and Eccentricities as a "popular mid-Victorian collection of eccentric lives".

 As Timbs lays out his purpose in his preface:

 Gentle Reader, a few words before we introduce you to our Modern Eccentrics.
 They may be odd company: yet, how often do we find eccentricity in the minds of persons of good understanding.
 Their sayings and doings, it is true, may not rank as high among the delicacies of intellectual epicures as the Strasburg pies among the dishes described in the Almanach des Gourmands; but they possess attractions in proportion to the degree in which 'man favours wonders.'
 Swift has remarked, that 'a little grain of the romance is no ill ingredient to preserve and exalt the dignity of human nature, without which it is apt to degenerate into everything that is sordid, vicious, and low.'
 Into the latter extremes Eccentricity is occasionally apt to run, somewhat like certain fermenting liquors which cannot be checked in their acidifying courses.

 Into such headlong excesses our Eccentrics rarely stray; and one of our objects in sketching their ways, is to show that with oddity of character may co-exist much goodness of heart; and your strange fellow, though, according to the lexicographer, he be outlandish, odd, queer, and eccentric, may possess claims to our notice which the man who is ever studying the fitness of things would not so readily present.